cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `diff.renames`

 Whether and how Git detects renames.
 If set to "false", rename detection is disabled.
 If set to "true", basic rename detection is enabled.
 If set to "copies" or "copy", Git will detect copies, as well.
 Defaults to true.
-Note that this affects only _git diff_ Porcelain like [git-diff(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-diff.html) and [git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html), and not lower level commands such as [git-diff-files(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-diff-files.html).
+Note that this affects only _git diff_ Porcelain like git-diff(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-diff.html) and git-log(1).

 `diff.suppressBlankEmpty`